norwytch/pitwaller/README.md

 | core / margin | exactly one detector concerned | **MED** |
 | margin / outlier | both concerned | **LOW** |

-Points beyond the 90th percentile are treated as **LOW** by default (`strict_outlier=True`); set it to `False` to reproduce a literal "one-signal-is-MED" rule.
-The mapping is pure and table-driven, so it's auditable and unit-tested exhaustively.
+Points past the 90th percentile default to LOW (`strict_outlier=True`); set it `False` for the literal "one-signal-is-MED" rule.
+The mapping is table-driven and exhaustively unit-tested.

-This default tiering is **free** (no labels) but **arbitrary**: the cuts are tied to the distance distribution, not to the error rate you actually care about.
-When you *do* have a labelled calibration set, `tier_calibration.py` defines the tiers by what they promise instead (see [the optional calibrated tiers below](#optional-label-calibrated-tiers-tier_calibrationpy)) — it's strictly opt-in via `pipeline.calibrate(...)`, and the p50/p90 table stays the default until you call it.
+This tiering needs no labels but is arbitrary: the cuts track the distance distribution, not the error rate you care about.
+With a labelled calibration set, [`tier_calibration.py`](#optional-label-calibrated-tiers-tier_calibrationpy) sets the tiers by error rate instead.
+It's opt-in via `pipeline.calibrate(...)`; p50/p90 stays the default until you call it.

 ### 3. From tiering to automated QA

-Monitoring aggregates production predictions into **diagnostics** (OOD rate, tier-distribution drift, accuracy overall and per-tier, per-class recall).
-A transparent, priority-ordered **policy engine** maps those diagnostics onto a remediation ladder, cheapest and least destructive first:
+Monitoring aggregates predictions into diagnostics (OOD rate, tier drift, accuracy overall and per-tier, per-class recall).
+A policy engine maps those onto a remediation ladder, cheapest fix first:

 | Action | Triggered by |
 |--------|--------------|